 5 Jan, 2009

 Change can be a great thing.
 We’ve all heard fascinating tales of people who shed half their weight.
 But change can also be treacherous and destructive.
-A peek in history books would reveal us tales of great empires falling apart, leaving nothing but dust behind.
+A peek into history books would reveal us tales of great empires falling apart, leaving nothing but dust behind.
 Doubtless however, change is powerful.

 Symantec’s history over the last few years seems to match the second definition.
 The huge security company, which just a few years ago has been the biggest and doubtless the most influencing security software developer around, witnessed a steep downfall in sales.
 The security giant, whose products were once installed in almost every new computer, was taunted by the Revolution of the Internet.
 Faster download speeds made it easier to find alternatives - some of which were free; so did online reviews and comparisons, which were available to everyone: not only in geeky computer magazines.